 - Guarantee that participants have the right to leave the trial at any time

-- Contact information in case the participants have any questions about the trial or if they need to report any injury or side effect experienced during the trial
+- Contact information in case the participants have questions about the trial or experience side effects or problems during the trial

 The patient has the right to ask questions about any aspect of the clinical trial if he or she does not understand the information being presented.